 Why Hike West Snowmass

 The West Snowmass trail is a good option for hikers looking for a little solitude, a good workout and some nice views.
-The lightly used trail climbs to a saddle at the top of a ridge separating the Snowmass and Capitol Valleys.
+The lightly used trail climbs to a saddle at the top of a ridge separating the Snowmass and Capitol Creek Valleys.
 Views from the saddle extend southeast to the high peaks of the Maroon Bells-Snowmass Wilderness.
-To the west, the red rock peaks lining the Capitol Creek drainage extend north to Mt.
+To the west, the red rock peaks lining the Capitol Creek drainage extend northwest to Mt.
 Sopris.

 The trail offers good opportunities to spotting deer, elk and other wildlife.
 On two separate occasions I have seen small black bears loping through the woods near the creek.

-From the top of the ridge the trail drops steeply to Capitol Creek where it links with the Capitol Creek trail, offering backpackers options for an extended loop trips.
+From the top of the ridge the trail drops steeply to Capitol Creek where it links with the Capitol Creek trail, offering backpackers options for extended loop trips.
 Keep in mind that after crossing Snowmass Creek the West Snowmass Trail gains 3,000-ft. in 4.5 miles.
 Not an easy trail if carrying a full pack.

 Buy the Book